Queensland Tertiary Admissions Centre

 Assumed knowledge

-English, Literature, English and Literature Extension or English as an Additional Language (Units 3 and 4, C)
+English, English as an Additional Language, Literature or English & Literature Extension (Units 3 and 4, C).

 For more information about the ATAR/Selection Rank profile, please visit ATAR/Selection Rank profile explained.